ragnraok/JParserUtil/README.md

 4. Extract methods info for classes, include method name, return type, and parameter type.
 5. For annotaions annotated with variables or methods, now can extract its name, and arguments, but currently only support simple primitive simple value.
 6. Extract Annotation declaration.
-7. Parse value from Array declaration, currently only support parse primitive type
+7. Parse value from Array declaration and initialization
 8. Support parse multiple Java source files, just need to give a input directory
 9. Configurable multi thread support for speed up parsing
 10. Fast parsing with incremental fileset